-The contribution of SST, as a key factor controlling the thermodynamic conditions of the troposphere is examined here.
-Figure 8 shows a strong monthly negative correlation (R = -0.99) between the SST and the fraction of positive strokes.
-The dependence shows that for every ~ 1.5 °C decrease in SST there is a linear increase of ~ 1 % in the fraction of positive strokes.
-The colder the sea surface, the larger is the fraction of positive ground strokes.
+To further explore the dependence of positive strokes' fraction on local thermodynamic factors, we examine its link to the SST.
+The contribution of SST, as a key factor controlling the thermodynamic conditions of the troposphere, is examined here.
+Figure 8 shows a strong negative linear correlation (R = -0.98) between the monthly SST and the monthly fraction of positive strokes.
+The dependence shows that for every ~ 1.5 °C decrease in SST there is a linear increase of ~ 1 % in the fraction of positive strokes (see the linear equation and the red captions in Fig. 8).
+The colder the sea surface, the larger the fraction of positive ground strokes is.
+Between January and February we find an exceptional increase of 4.6%.

-This finding supports the suggested mechanism of higher fraction of positive strokes due to smaller distance between the upper positive charge center in the cloud and the surface, as discussed above.
+This finding supports the suggested mechanism of a higher fraction of positive strokes due to a smaller distance between the upper positive charge center in the cloud and the surface, as discussed above.
 According to this idea the likelihood for positive strokes increases with decreasing SST due to the derived impact on the temperature of the atmosphere, the smaller vertical development of the cloud and the distance of the positive charge center from the ground (Kitagawa and Michimoto, 1994).
-Figure 2 indeed indicates that the mixed-phase layer base height is lower by $\sim 1-1.5$ km during the winter season.
+Figure 2 indeed indicates that the mixed-